jgabunilas/portfolio/content/en/about/index.md

 ## Programming and Computer Science Training

-After completing my doctorate, I began my career as a process engineer at a large biotechnology company that specializes in DNA sequencing and genotyping technologies.
+After completing my doctorate, I began my professional career as a process engineer at a large biotechnology company that specializes in DNA sequencing and genotyping technologies.
 There, my exposure to massive genotyping datasets nucleated an interest in data science.
-This inspired me to seek formal training on the subject, leading me to enroll in a [Data Science and Visualization Boot Camp](https://extendedstudies.ucsd.edu/courses-and-programs/data-science-and-visualization-part-i) program at the University of California, San Diego.
+This inspired me to seek additional training on the subject, leading me to enroll in a [Data Science and Visualization Boot Camp](https://extendedstudies.ucsd.edu/courses-and-programs/data-science-and-visualization-part-i) program at my alma mater, the University of California, San Diego.
 I completed the program and earned my certificate in 2020.

 I continue to develop and hone my skills in the various facets of data science through independent learning, primarily via MOOC's.
 Below is a list of relevant courses that I have completed through independent study.
 I constructed many of the projects featured in my portfolio as assignments during these courses.